EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 The `path: "/"` arg will cause the template to become the home page of [__www.edpike365.com/__](https://www.edpike365.com/).

 The code below does not use the `data` object.
 It will be empty.
-The `pageContext` object will contain a data object that contains all the info that the information that `data` normally contains.
+The `pageContext.blogPostListResults` object will contain a data object that contains all the info that the information that `data` normally contains.

 ```js
 // From top of src/templates/index.js